Naturist camping in France: the comprehensive and detailed guide to a successful naturist holiday

 From the vast pine forests of the Atlantic coast to the hills of Provence, from the green valleys of the south-west to the southern Alps, French naturist campsites offer a unique variety of landscapes, atmospheres and services.
-Every year, they welcome hundreds of thousands of French and foreign holidaymakers, both novices and experienced practitioners.
+Every year, they welcome hundreds of thousands of French and foreign holidaymakers, both novices and old hands.

-Choosing a naturist campsite in France is not just about choosing a type of accommodation: it is about embracing a way of life based on respect for the body, others and the environment.
+Choosing a naturist campsite in France is not just about choosing a type of accommodation: it’s about embracing a way of life based on respect for the body, others and the environment.

 Naturism is often misunderstood.
 It is neither exhibitionism nor provocation, but a genuine philosophy of life based on simple and universal values:

 At a naturist campsite, nudity is seen as something natural and non-sexualised.
-It helps to erase social differences, ease relationships and, in a fast-paced world, rediscover a forgotten form of freedom.
+It helps to erase social differences, ease relationships and, in a fast-paced world, rediscover a forgotten kind of freedom.

 Naturist campsites: much more than just campsites